arcanecode/DataFabricator/Documentation/ConvertTo-ProductCode.md

 ## DESCRIPTION

-The product code consists of the first three characters from the clothing, color, and size all uppercased.
+The product code consists of the first three characters from the clothing, color, and size all upper cased.

 Based on the sample data included with this module this will create a unique value that is used as a key in several places.

 ## EXAMPLES